What is Shoulder Surfing, And How Can It Cause Identity Theft?

 Getting Some Work Done In a Coffee Shop

 You decide to do some work in your local coffee shop and bring your laptop to connect to their WiFi.
 You log in to their public network and take a moment to pay some bills online.
 Unfortunately, there are two ways shoulder surfers could get your information here.
-One, they could watch as you enter the information, writing it down without you noticing.
-Two, they could access your computer through that unencrypted public network.
-Either way, they now have your account details and can use them to engage in fraudulent activities.

 You arrive early for an appointment and are sitting in the waiting room of your doctor's office.
 You get a call from one of your children, and they need to purchase something online for school.
 Without thinking, you read them your credit card information so they can make their purchase.
-Unfortunately, another person sitting in the waiting room hears this and can now use your information to use your credit card themselves.

 Starting a New Job